onedata/op-worker/README.md

 #### Releases
 Release handling is done using 'releases' directory and 'reltool.config' file.
 To create new release, version must be changed in both 'src/veil_cluster_node.app.src' and 'releases/reltool.conf'.

+#### Documentation
+Documentation is generated automatically using edoc so it should use tags defined by it.

 #### Useful commands:
 * 'rebar compile' - standard compilation
 * 'rebar compile eunit' - compilation & execution of unit tests
 * 'rebar compile generate' - compilation & creation of release
+* 'rebar doc' - generates documentation

 Note: